-Driveways should have organic shape with a maximum driveway width at the front property line of 24'.
+Driveways should have an organic shape with a minimum width of 24.6".
 It is recommended that a smaller driveway width be provided which then expands to the width of the garage.
 All side-drive garage locations will be reviewed for compatibility with adjacent homes.
 Side-drive garage locations will require a landscaping buffer to adjacent lots.
 Driveways must be shown on plans.
 Driveways must be located within the permitted driveway zone as shown on the building pocket.
-Driveways may not be located on top of CC valves.
+In no circumstances can the lot frontage used for driveways exceed 70% of the frontage allowing room for snow storage.

 The desirable driveway slope is 8% or less.
 The absolute maximum is 10%.
-All driveways are to be articulated (curved or arched).